On Stable and Unstable Behaviours of Certain Rotation Segments: Introduction

 \section{Introduction}

-The notion of a rotation set was introduced by Poincar\'e for gathering information of the average linear speed of a dynamical system.
-Rotation theory is well understood now only for circle homeomorphisms or endomorphisms, and it is still a great source of problems for two dimensional manifolds (annulus, two torus, higher genus surfaces, and so on).
-Focusing only in the two torus, there are two most important and related topics, namely, the shape of the rotation set and how it changes depending on the dynamics.
+The notion of a rotation number was introduced by Poincar\'e in order to gather information on the average "rotational" linear speed of a dynamical system.
+Rotation theory is well understood only for circle homeomorphisms or endomorphisms, and it is still a great source of problems in two dimensional manifolds (annulus, two torus, higher genus surfaces, and so on).
+Focusing only on the two torus, there are two most important and related topics, namely, the shape of the rotation set and how it changes depending on the dynamics.
 In this paper, we will work on both topics, based on one specific type of rotation set.
 On the one hand, we try to understand the variation of a rotation set depending on the homeomorphism, under different regularities.
-On the other hand, we study how a certain shape of the rotation set restricts the the dynamics.
+On the other hand, we study how a certain shape of the rotation set restricts the dynamics.

 In general, with respect to the Hausdorff topology, the rotation set varies upper-semicontinuously.
-It is also known that if the rotation set of some $f$ has non-empty interior, then it is in fact continuously at $f$ (see ~\cite{MZ} and ~\cite{MZ2}).
+It is also known that if the rotation set of some $f$ has non-empty interior, then it is in fact continuous at $f$ (see ~\cite{MZ} and ~\cite{MZ2}).
 Moreover, for a $C^0$-open and dense subset of homeomorphisms, the rotation set is stable (i.e., it remains unchanged under small perturbations, see~\cite{Passeggi_rational} and \cite{Andres_C0}).
-Note this is true both in the set of all homeomorphisms, and in the set of area-preserving ones.
+Note that this is true both in the set of all homeomorphisms, and in the set of area-preserving ones.

 Below, in order to state our main results, we will use some notations that are mostly standard, and postpone their precise definitions to Section~\ref{preliminary}.